swhitley/CLARiNET/README.md

 - The `Path` option should point to the path where the CSV file is located.
 - The `Parameter` option should be the name of the CSV file.
 - Run `clarinet --help` to view the available options.
 - Run `clarinet -w` to view the list of Workday environments and the associated numbers.

+## Uploading Profile Pictures (Employee Photos)

+- Ensure that a directory named `inbound` has been created alongside the `clarinet` program file.
+The directory will be created automatically when `clarinet` is executed.
+- Place each file in the inbound directory with the following file name format:   {Workday Employee ID}\~{File Name}<br/>
+  Example:  500117\~MyPhoto.png
+- Enter `clarinet` on a line by itself.
+The application will prompt for all necessary information.
+- The `clarinet` command is **PHOTO_UPLOAD**.
+- Each file in the `inbound` directory will be uploaded for the appropriate Workday employee.
+The file name will only show the text following the tilde (\~).
+- Once uploaded successfully, each file will be moved to the `processed` directory.

 ## Download a snapshot of a CLAR file from Workday